bluelibs/bluelibs/packages/ejson/DOCUMENTATION.md

 post._id instanceof ObjectId; // true
 ```

-This is mostly used for `MongoDB` database, if you use other databases and don't need it, then you have to leave it be as a dormant functionality.
+This is mostly used for `MongoDB` database; if you use other databases and don't need it, then you can leave it be as a dormant functionality.

 ## Models